We have a national reputation in employment law.

-Philip Landau and the employment team at Landau Law are known nationally as specialist employment law solicitors.
-Our regular contribution to national media and high profile bodies on employment matters is testimony to this.
+Philip Landau and the employment law team at Landau Law are known nationally as specialist and experienced employment solicitors, acting for employees and senior executives throughout the UK.

-We have acted for thousands of employees for over 15 years throughout the UK in this specialised field, and most importantly, we have a very high success rate in negotiating favourable settlements with employers.
+We have acted for more than 12,000 employees over 17 years in this specialised field, and most importantly, we have a very high success rate in negotiating favourable settlements with employers.
 An acceptable (and where possible amicable) departure from your employer is, after all, the preference of most employees- and employers too.
-This cannot be achieved without appropriate sensitively and strategy, and that can only come from years of engaging with employers- day in and day out.
+This cannot be achieved without appropriate sensitively and strategy, which comes from years of engaging with employers- day in and day out.

 In most cases, we are able to settle a dispute without the necessity of issuing tribunal proceedings.
 If proceedings do become necessary, we will still attempt to pursue a resolution with your employer at the same time as moving your case forward.